chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

+Note the Discovery Axiom has been revised to quantify over a Language, rather than quantifying over **S** while making the quantified expression conditional on the String belonging to a Language.

+It is worth taking the time to analyze the structure, however minimal, these axioms imply must exist in any Language.
+It should be re-iterated that no assumptions have been made regarding the semantic content of a Language or its Corpus, so any insight that arises from these axioms is due to inherent linguistic structures.

+To briefly summarize the axioms so far introduced: The system "*initializes*" with the selection of the Alphabet **Σ**.
+The Character Axiom ensures the domain of all Strings is populated.
+The Discovery Axiom ensures Words only traverse the set of Strings which do not contain Delimiters.
+With these axioms, still nothing has been said about *what* a Word is, except that it possesses a semantic character.

+The new axioms introduced in the formal system begin to characterize the syntactical properties of the next level in the lingustic hierarchy, while still maintaining their ambivalence on the semantic content contained within their respective categories.
+Axiom S.2 asserts that for every Word in a Language there is at least one Sentence in a Corpus that contains it.
+In other words, a Word cannot exist in a Language without being included in a Sentence.
+This Axiom captures an inextricable link between the metamathematical concepts of Sentence and Word: one cannot exist without implying the existence of the other.
+Words and Sentences do not exist in isolation.

+Axiom S.3 states that a Corpus of a Language only consists of those Sentences whose constituent Words are members of the Language.
+Special terminology to describe the concept captured in this axiom is given in the following definition.
+This term will be used to describe both Sentences and Corpuses.

+**Definition 2.2.1: Sentence-Level Semantic Coherence**

+A Sentence *ᚠ* is *semantically coherent* in a Language **L** if and only if its Word-level set representation **ᚠ** only contains words from Language **L**.

+**Definition 2.2.2: Corpus-Level Semantic Coherence**

+A Corpus C:sub:`L` is *semantically coherent* in a Language **L** if and only if the Word-level set representation of all its Sentences are semantically coherent.

+**Definition 2.2.3: Sentence Language**

+A Sentence Language is defined as the set of unique Words which are contained in a Sentence *ζ*. **L**:sub:`ζ` denotes a Sentence Language.

+   α ∈ L:sub:`ζ` ↔ ∃ i ∈ N:sub:`Λ(ζ)`: (i, α) ∈ W:sub:`ζ`

-This introduction concludes with an analogous theorem for Sentences to the Theorems 1.2.1 - 1.2.2 for Words.
+The first theorems proved using these new axioms are analogous versions Theorems 1.2.1 - 1.2.2 for Sentences.
 These theorems, like their Word counterparts, represent the logical pre-conditions for Sentences to arise in the domain of all Strings.
-However, in order to demonstrate the Sentence analogue of Theorem 1.2.3, an axiom must be that relates Words to Sentences must be introduced.

-**Theorem 2.1.2** ∀ ζ ∈ C:sub:`L` : ∀ (i, ⲁ) ∈  Ζ : ⲁ ⊂:sub:`s` ζ

-REVISION: ∀ ζ ∈ C:sub:`L`: ∀ i ∈ N:sub:`l(ζ)`: ζ[i] ⊂:sub:`s` ζ
+**Theorem 2.2.1** ∀ ζ ∈ C:sub:`L`: ∀ i ∈ N:sub:`l(ζ)`: ζ[i] ⊂:sub:`s` ζ

 Let *ζ* be an arbitrary sentence in C:sub:`L`, and let *i* be a natural number such that *1 ≤ i ≤ l(ζ)*.

+By the second conjunct of the Duality Axiom S.2

 Consider the string *s* consisting of the single character *ζ[i]*.
 Clearly,

     l(s) = 1